I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 My version of the Gift Coaster

-Catania is a 100 % mercerized cotton yarn.
-It has 125 m / 137 yards per 50 g.
-It is classified as #2, Fine or Sport weight yarn.
+For my samples, I used Schachenmayr Catania yarn with a 3 mm hook.
+Catania is 100 % mercerized cotton with 125 m / 137 yds per 50 g.
+It is classified as a #2 Fine / Sport weight yarn.
+My colours were 0244 Agave and 00507 Salbei (Sage) – a combination I absolutely love.

 I was just going through my emails and came across a slightly older email from Pam.
 It was from September last year and she was telling me that the book 60 Quick Granny Squares would be available on Amazon from the beginning of November 2024.
 Ugh, I had completely forgotten!
 Time to catch up!